irregularchat/template-instructional-design/POI-Training_Name/Lesson_Plans/Lesson-Template/Lesson_Plan-Template/LESSON_NAME-Lesson_Plan.md

 1. Review the entire lesson plan for each lesson they will cover.
 2. Be able to obtain, access, and be familiar with the required material and equipment.

-An instructor {must / should} attend the following training:
+An instructor must attend the following training:
 1. TRADOC-approved faculty course
 2. {INSERT_Course}

-An instructor should ideally:
+An instructor should :
 1. Have received this block of instruction as a student
 2. Participated in this instruction as an assistant instructor for this lesson
 3. Participated in the AAR for this lesson